ChristopherBruno78/GwtBoot/README.md

 GWT is a Java client framework and Sprint Boot is a popular convention-over-configuration web framework for Java.
 With GWT write your client side code in Java instead of JavaScript or TypeScript.
 The benefit is:

-1. Strong typing and abstractions which is useful for refactoring, documentation and code pruning.
+1. Strong typing and abstractions.
-2. GWT can optimize JS and client side resources (code pruning, renaming long method names, location/browser/device permuations,
-3.  base64 images, css bundling).
+2. GWT can optimize JS and client side resources (code pruning, renaming long method names, location/browser/device permuations, base64 images, css bundling).
 These features are integrated into GWT and do not rely on a wide array of <i>sometimes</i> maintained packages or pluings.
-4. Code re-use.
+3. Code re-use.
 Java source inside the GWTClient's shared folder can be used on the server.

 ## Quick Start